2020 GPA EXECUTIVE BOARD

 Justin Greenman - pRESIDENT

-Justin Greenman is a junior, double majoring in History and Political Science.
+Justin Greenman is a senior, double majoring in History and Political Science.
 Before becoming President of GPA, he was Conservative Caucus Chair for the Penn Political Union and Operations Manager for the Penn Political Review.
-In addition, he is a member of Penn Model Congress as well as PIPAC Political Director.
+In addition, he is a member of Penn Model Congress as well as host of The Divided Line on WQHS.
 When he’s not in class or doing extracurricular activities, he watches a variety of network television comedies and dramas (Friends > The Big Bang Theory > The Office) and roots for the New York Jets and Mets.

 Sumant Rao - vice president External

 jackson maxwell - VICE PRESIDENT Internal

-Jackson is a junior (Class of 2021) in the College, double-majoring in Philosophy and Sociology.
+Jackson is a senior (Class of 2021) in the College, double-majoring in Philosophy and Sociology.
 In addition to his involvement with GPA, Jackson serves as Chair of the Penn Queer Student Alliance and as a member of the Benjamin Franklin Scholars (BFS) Undergraduate Advisory Board.
 He also takes pictures for the official University of Pennsylvania Instagram.
 In his free time, Jackson enjoys exploring the Philadelphia foodie scene, going to concerts, and doing pretty much anything that keeps up his #aesthetic.

 Frank Hong - vice president of finance